 Consultant radiologist at Royal Papworth Hospital NHS Foundation Trust

 Nick is a consultant radiologist with a particular interest in cardiothoracic imaging.
 His specific interests include imaging in pulmonary hypertension, interstitial lung disease and lung cancer screening.
 These are all topics on which he lectures at national and international meetings.

 Nick has contributed widely to guideline development with the Royal College of Radiologists, British Thoracic Society and our guidelines updates standing committee.
-He is currently Vice President for the British Institute of Radiologists, Councillor for European Society of Thoracic Imaging and elected council member for the Royal College of Radiologists.
+He is currently vice president for the British Institute of Radiologists, councillor for the European Society of Thoracic Imaging and elected council member for the Royal College of Radiologists.

 Dr Mark Temple

 Consultant physician and nephrologist, University Hospitals Birmingham Foundation Trust

 Mark pioneered changes to acute medical services in Heart of England Trust as clinical director and associate medical director.
 As acute care fellow, Royal College of Physicians, Mark commissioned and edited the acute care toolkits (2011-14) and chaired the hospital pathways work stream of the Future Hospital Commission.
 Appointed Future Hospital Officer he led the RCP program implementing the commission’s recommendations.

 Mark is a champion for general internal medicine and past president of the West Midlands physicians association.
 He chaired the medical patient safety executive group (NHSE) and is a member of the national patient safety response advisory panel.
 Mark is an associate editor of future healthcare journal and edited journal issues on digital healthcare (2017).